toliva/ConnectivityContent/blog/990-pci-tls-compliance.md

 **Questions?**

-Expedia Group is committed to working with each of our connectivity providers to ensure that our systems are sharing information safely and securely.
+The security of our customers and their data is a key priority for us and something we take seriously.
+Expedia Group is committed to working with each of our connectivity providers to ensure the systems we use to share information are safe and secure.
 If you have questions about your connection or about the type of information that Expedia Group is sharing, or not sharing, with your system – please contact your dedicated account manager.